Skip to content

 The Mistake Most People Make

 Many people find themselves waiting for the "right moment" to start investing.
 Waiting until they earn more, pay off a certain bill, or feel more confident about the markets.
-It is worth considering, though, that time in the market is often more valuable than the timing of your entry.
+It is worth noting, though, that time in the market is often more valuable than the timing of your entry.
 Even modest monthly contributions, started early, can outpace larger contributions started later.
 The gap between the two scenarios can be surprising.
 It can help to see the actual figures laid out in front of you rather than thinking about it in the abstract.

 What the Numbers Do Not Show